Early diagnosis and treatment are important and can help in managing the symptoms and lessening the chance of permanent damage to organs or tissues.

 For more severe lupus, or when internal organs are affected, stronger prescription drugs are prescribed to quiet the immune system and protect organs such as the kidneys, heart, and lungs from further attack.

-But unlike a decade or two ago, there is now real hope that safe new treatments will soon be introduced and approved by the FDA.
+Researchers at the Lupus Research Institute (LRI) are intensively looking for new alternatives to the medicines that people with lupus now take.
+Unlike a decade or two ago, there is now real hope that safe new treatments will soon be introduced and approved by the FDA.